ElinGrahn/Elins-Bar/README.md

 For the sign up page the user will be able to subscribe to the page so that they can keep up with new recepies that will be added as time goes on.
 The user will also be able to send in feedback on this page so they can engage in the content.

+* Dump page

+Once the form has been submitted, the user will be taken to a new page to confirm that the users information has been sent

 * Footer

 The footer will also be shown on all three pages and look identical on all of them, this for easy access to social media which will be linked.